tristand246/tristand246.github.io/README.md

 Using Github Pages exclusively can be annoying if you want to quickly preview changes to your website, as it can take several minutes to update.
 Here we describe how to set up a local website using Jekyll.

-- Download [Beatiful Jekyll](https://github.com/daattali/beautiful-jekyll) by clicking the green "*Code*" button, then "*Download ZIP*", and drag the unzipped contents into your folder.
+- Download the [Researcher Theme](https://github.com/ankitsultana/researcher) by clicking the green "*Code*" button, then "*Download ZIP*".
+- Drag the "*_layouts*", "*_sass*", and "*css*" folders into your own.

+Create a new file named "*_config.yml*" and paste the following contents into it:

+    title: "Resume"
+    url: "<your github username>.github.io"
+    baseurl: ""

+Modify the URL variable to fit with your username.
+Example: `url: "bob123.github.io"`

-- Open a new command prompt and navigate to your website folder using the `cd` command.
+- Open a new command prompt.
-    - Use `cd` in the following manner: `cd "<path>"` to go to the file path desired.
+- Enter `jekyll s -s "<path to your website folder>"`
-    - Example: `cd "C:\Users\Bob\Desktop\website folder"`.
+    - Example of a file path: `"C:\Users\Bob\Desktop\website folder"`.

-Now, enter the following commands into the command prompt:

-    bundler
-    bundle add tzinfo-data
-    bundle add webrick
-    bundler exec jekyll s

 - Enter [127.0.0.1:4000](http://127.0.0.1:4000/) into your browser's address bar to preview your website.

 ### Adding your Resume

-- Create your Resume using [Markdown](https://markdown-guide.readthedocs.io/en/latest/) and drag it into the "*_posts*" folder.
+- Drag your Resume into your website folder, if you have not yet done so.
-- Rename your Resume to the following naming format: "*year-month-day-title.md*", example: `2022-10-31-resume.md`.
+- Rename your Resume to the following: "index.md*".

 Finally, add this heading to the top of your Resume file: